Steel in the UK

 - Corrosion resistance is the main reason for using stainless steel.
 No one wants a rusty knife cutting their bread in the morning, or worse a rusty razor blade scraping at their face!
 We want those things to stay clean and hygienic.

-- Hygiene: Stainless is easy to keep clean and is a good material at preventing bacteria spreading.
-This is why stainless steel is used in industrial, commercial and domestic food preparation areas, in dairies, in hospitals and for medical appliances to name a few.
+- Hygiene: Stainless is easy to keep clean and is a good material for preventing bacteria from spreading.
+This is why stainless steel is used in industrial, commercial and domestic food preparation areas, in dairies, hospitals and for medical appliances to name a few.

 - Low maintenance: Select the correct material for the application and you may not need to do anything to keep the stainless steel in pristine condition.
 The Chrysler building in New York was built in 1929 and has been cleaned 3 times.
 It still features all of the original stainless steel on the building!
 No need to paint or replace, unlike many alternative materials.

 - It is environmentally friendly: Providing the correct grade is selected, stainless steel will last indefinitely.
 The stainless steel waste produced in the manufacture of goods, or if an item becomes obsolete, can be recycled time after time after time!
 Some stainless steels being produced today contain over 90% recycled materials.

 There are hundreds of uses of stainless steel in industries such as oil and gas production, chemical and pharmaceuticals.
 They use the corrosion resistance and the ability of stainless steel to operate at temperatures from -200°C to over 1000°C to optimise their production processes.

 We use stainless steel in construction where corrosion resistance is critical to the longevity and safety of our built environment.
 Whether these are fixings and fasteners to ensure connections are secure, stainless steel lintels hidden in the internal structures that are expected to last as long as the building, or bridges when using stainless steel means that it does not need to be painted with all the cost and inconvenience that this incurs.